jonahgeorge/vacation/README.md

 ## vacation

-Inspired by a tweet from [@mixonic](https://twitter.com/mixonic/status/638138156718686209), `vacation` is a program to auto-ignore and re-watched repos on Github.
+Inspired by a tweet from [@mixonic](https://twitter.com/mixonic/status/638138156718686209), `vacation` is a program to ignore and re-watch repos on Github.

 #### Usage